-- 1. Console Termination Panel

-- 2. Booth Termination Panel

-- 3. eCNA-100 Control Panel
+- 1. Console Termination Panel (film termination) - 2.
+Booth Termination Panel (House/ Aux Termination) - 3. eCNA-100 Control Panel

 The eCNA-100 Automation Control Panel contains the Main or Master Computer of the system and each I/O device is connected to it via a serial communications link.
 The devices are connected in a "daisy-chain" method and can then be distributed within the booth according to their logical location.